-The beautiful Casa Amatller, designed by Josep Puig i Cadafalch between 1898 and 1900, is located right next to Gaudí’s Casa Batlló.
-Therefore, it is not uncommon for this part of Passeig de Gràcia to be constantly filled with visitors and admirers.
+The stunning Casa Amatller, designed by Josep Puig i Cadafalch between 1898 and 1900, is located right next to Gaudí’s Casa Batlló.
+It’s not uncommon for this part of Passeig de Gràcia to be constantly filled with visitors and admirers.
+What many people don’t know is that you can also look inside Casa Amatller.
+Inside, you will find a café, chocolate shop, cultural center, and of course, the Amatller family’s home itself, which is open to the public.

 What to See and Do at Casa Amatller